bhatnagarsaumya7/bhatnagarsaumya7.github.io/_posts/2018-10-29-Multivariate Analysis.md

 ---

 OBJECTIVE- The data I&#39;m studying here is biting fly data.
-There are 70 observations on two species of biting flies with 7 variables as
+There are 70 observations on two species of biting flies with 7 variables as:

 X1 = wing length